nunit/docs/docs/articles/nunit/writing-tests/attributes/test.md

 or `Task<T>` if a value of type T is returned.

-If the programmer marks a test method that does not have the correct signature it will be considered as not runnable and be indicated as such by the console or gui runner.
-In the Gui, such tests are marked in red.
+If the programmer marks a test method that does not have the correct signature it will be considered as not runnable.

 If the test method returns a value, you must pass in the `ExpectedResult` named parameter to the Test attribute.
 This expected return value will be